oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials/README.md

 ```
   -u user name, must be specified.
-  -p password, must be specified.
+  -p password, must be provided using the -p argument or user will be prompted to enter a value.
   -d domainUID, optional.
 The default value is domain1.
 If specified, the secret will be labeled with the domainUID unless the given value is an empty string.
   -n namespace, optional.
 Use the default namespace if not specified.
   -s secretName, optional.
 If not specified, the secret name will be determined based on the domainUID value.